 - ISDS Annual Conference - The premier event focused on the latest in disease surveillance science and practice with opportunities to interact with the multidisciplinary surveillance community.

-- Surveillance Communities of Practice (CoP) - Peer networks that create synergies in surveillance by engaging and empowering individuals around topics of common interest.
+- Communities of Practice (CoP) - Peer networks that create synergies in surveillance by engaging and empowering individuals around topics of common interest.

 - Public Health Workforce Development - Education and training through webinars, literature reviews, and topical workshops to build workforce knowledge and capabilities.